salaheldinsoliman/solang/docs/running.rst

   Change the default value length on Polkadot.
 By default, Substate uses an value type of 16 bytes.
 This option is ignored for any other target.

+\-\-hash\-length *length-in-bytes*
+  Change the default hash length on Polkadot.
+By default, Substate uses an value type of 32 bytes.
+This option is ignored for any other target.

 \-\-importpath *directory*
   When resolving ``import`` directives, search this directory.
 By default ``import`` will only search the current working directory.
 This option can be specified multiple times